Download our in-depth report: The Ultimate Guide to IT Security Vendors

 According to security firm Gemini Advisory, the Fin7 hacker group stole data on more than five million credit and debit cards that had been used at HBC credit card terminals beginning in May 2017.
 "Based on the analysis of the available data, the entire network of Lord & Taylor and 83 Saks Fifth Avenue locations have been compromised," the firm wrote in a blog post examining the breach.

-"This is in addition to allowing users to use POS systems for common end user tasks such as checking email or surfing the Web," Carson said.
+- Using POS devices for other tasks: Carson said retailers too often allow users to leverage POS systems for common tasks like checking email or surfing the Web.
 "This type of poor security practice should be avoided at all costs, as it exposes the company to easily become a victim of cybercrime."

 Multi-factor authentication is also required for remote access.
 "Having multiple factors to help ensure only authorized personnel are able to access appropriate resources goes a long way toward securing environments, but only if taken as one of many security layers in depth," Aaron Reynolds, vice president for payments advisory and assessments at Coalfire, said by email.

-And that speaks to a larger point regarding PCI compliance: Simply checking the boxes won't ensure effective protection of every situation.
+That speaks to a larger point regarding PCI compliance: It’s just a starting point, not a guarantee of security.
 "The PCI SSC standards have continually improved and strive to keep up with the changing threat landscape, but it is always incumbent on the merchant to understand the risks relevant to their environment and implement appropriate security measures," Reynolds said.

-Still, PCI can be a great start – Reynolds said he hasn't seen a single major data breach where post-breach analysis didn't show a lack of sufficient security controls that were specifically addressed by PCI DSS.
+Still, PCI can be a very good start – Reynolds said he hasn't seen a single major data breach where post-breach analysis didn't show a lack of sufficient security controls that were specifically addressed by PCI DSS.

 Three steps to an ideal POS security solution

-Add P2PE and tokenization to the mix, Miles said, and you're in much better shape.
+- Tokenization: Add tokenization to the mix, Miles said, and you're in much better shape.
 "Tokenization replaces the card data with a token or reference number so that if a hacker gains entry to the POS system, all they get is useless token numbers that they cannot use to commit fraud or sell on the dark Web," he said.

-Tokenization and P2PE, Miles said, are the one-two punch of an approach to card data security called data devaluation.
+- Point-to-point encryption: P2PE and tokenization, Miles said, are the one-two punch of an approach to card data security called data devaluation.
 "The idea is that, if a card is encrypted while it's moving through the POS and tokenized if it is stored on the POS, then it's useless to hackers and protects the retailers from the potentially devastating effects of a breach," he said.

-Because methods of attack are constantly evolving, it's critical that your cyber security teams are sufficiently funded, with adequate staffing and training, Imperva CTO Terry Ray said by email.
+There's one more factor to keep in mind through all of this: the human element.
+It's critical that your cyber security teams are sufficiently funded, with adequate staffing and training, Imperva CTO Terry Ray said by email.
 Cyber security is often underfunded until a company is breached, at which point some additional funding will be allocated – but security teams remain generally small and stretched thin.
 Higher budgets, better staffing and ongoing training are key.

 And that's not just true for your security team.
 It's critical to engage your employees in improving security, Coalfire's Reynolds said.
 "Employees have to maintain secure access, passwords, and several other security best practices to prevent breaches into their systems," he said.
 "Annual or regularly occurring training is key to keeping employees knowledgeable and up to date in a dynamically changing cyber environment."